zhoudaquan/ChatAnything/README.md

 ```

 ### Building Docker
 Try build a docker if you find it easier.
 This part is not fully tested.
-If you find a anything wrong, feel free to contribute~
+If you find anything wrong, feel free to contribute~
 ```
 docker build --network=host -t chatanything .
 # docker run -dp 127.0.0.1:8901:8901 chatanything